PencilCode/reference/documents/turtle/animation.html.md

 # Animation

-Animation in Pencil Code is pretty self-explanitory, however there are some twists that may throw people off at first.
+Animation in Pencil Code is pretty self-explanitory, however there are some twists that may throw you off at first.
 There are some things that need to be done in a specific way in order to work.

 The point of this page is to give a general overview of what some of these quirks might be, and to help you understand what the problem is and how to fix it.